-Ethos is the property that determines our moral conduct.

 84. Until, we have effectuated this efficaciously, then our actions of loyalty are fruitless.

-85. No act of duty can be fully understood as admirable, if we do not exhibit commitment.
+85. No act of duty can be fully understood as admirable, if we do not exhibit commitment, within a qualitative state of action.

 86. As we reach maturity in age, we address issues that are much more problematic and pressing.